kheller18/data-structures-algorithms/questions/SQL.md

         + `pg_dump -U postgres -W -F t sample_data > C:\Users\admin\pgbackup\sample_data.tar`
         + The database dump will be stored in the sample_data.tar file on the location specified.

-35. Does PostgreSQL support full text search?
+23. Does PostgreSQL support full text search?
     + Full-Text Search is the method of searching single or collection of documents stored on a computer in a full-text based database.
 This is mostly supported in advanced database systems like SOLR or ElasticSearch.
 However, the feature is present but is pretty basic in PostgreSQL.

-36. What are parallel queries in PostgreSQL?
+24. What are parallel queries in PostgreSQL?
-    + Parallel Queries support is a feature provided in PostgreSQL for devising query plans capable of exploiting multiple CPU processors to execute the queries faster.
+    + `Parallel Queries`: support is a feature provided in PostgreSQL for devising query plans capable of exploiting multiple CPU processors to execute the queries faster.
     ![parallel queries](../images/sql/parallel_queries.png)

-37. Differentiate between commit and checkpoint.
+25. Differentiate between commit and checkpoint.
     + The commit action ensures that the data consistency of the transaction is maintained and it ends the current transaction in the section.
 Commit adds a new record in the log that describes the COMMIT to the memory.
 Whereas, a checkpoint is used for writing all changes that were committed to disk up to SCN which would be kept in datafile headers and control files.

-38. What is MySQL?
+26. What is MySQL?
-    + MySQL is a database management system for web servers.
+    + `MySQL`: is a database management system for web servers.
 It can grow with the website as it is highly scalable.
 Most of the websites today are powered by MySQL.

-39. What are some of the advantages of using MySQL?
+27. What are some of the advantages of using MySQL?
     + `Flexibility`: MySQL runs on all operating systems
     + `Power`: MySQL focuses on performance
     + `Enterprise-Level SQL Features`: MySQL had for some time been lacking in advanced features such as subqueries, views, and stored procedures.